 What Are The Best Rooting Hormones Are Available?

 As far as what is the best rooting hormone on the market?
 I’ve always used Rootone.
-You’ll find others on the market which contain the active ingredient – naphthaleneacetic acid or IBA – short for indolebutyric acid.
+You’ll find others on the market that contain the active ingredient – naphthaleneacetic acid or IBA – short for indolebutyric acid.

-Rootone is a tried and true rooting hormone powder that has been on the market for decades. [source]
+Rootone is a tried-and-true rooting hormone powder that has been on the market for decades. [source]

 Here are some top sellers at Amazon: